zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 console.log(totalStars) // => 5
 ```

-Next, we need to find out which star is clicked on.
+Next, we need to find out which star is being clicked on.
 Here's the code if you used jQuery:

 ```javascript
 $('.stars').on('click', function(e) {